You can cure your time optimism. I did — and here is how.

 What was your trick?

-Did you have some other trick or rule-of-thumb that helped you set that time optimism straight?
-Write a comment and share.
+Do you have some other trick or rule-of-thumb that helped you set that time optimism straight?
+Tell me!

 (So, when you stress less — here is how to make proper use of the time you have gained.)